 - Classes will be booked and paid for in advance.

-- You will take payments directly via a paypal button - I will support you in set up.
+- You will take payments directly via eventbrite, a paypal button or email and invoice.
+I will support you in set up if required.
 If I take everyone's fee's for the year I will hit VAT turnover threshold and that makes things stupidly expensive for you for the future,

 - You need to provide everything the student needs to complete a project, including printed instructions if the item will not be fully complete in the session.